causeifeltlikeit/IronRunnerSteamdeck/README.md

 Take a full stack of iron into your inventory and set your first item set to have 99 iron.
 The script will use this item set to restock.
 You can make this any of your first 4 item sets by changing the `item_set` keybind in the script to correspond to the correct set.

-Face the camera at the quest departure area.
-Aim for the same camera angle you return from quests at, but it's not strict.

-Talk to the general quest giver and highlight the iron delivery quest in your favorites or quest history.
+## Running the script
+Accept the quest from your favorites or quest history, then go to the quest departure area.
+The depart on quest prompt should be on your screen.

-F12 with the game focused to start.
+Press F12 to start the script.
 F12 again to stop after the current loop.
-F11 to stop immediately.
+F11 to stop immediately and restart the script.

+Note that F12 can't be used to stop during the first quest completion.

 ## Troubleshooting
 If you run MHF as admin, edit the script and change the line `run_as_admin := false` to `run_as_admin := true`, or run the script as admin yourself.